 Removing the traditional reliance on spreadsheets completely transforms the way company expenses can be managed.
 Real-time data and automated processes significantly reduce processing times and the risks of human errors.

 With manual data entry, it typically takes claimants 20 to 30 minutes to fill out paper forms or to complete a spreadsheet.
 A cloud-based approach allows this to be done in minutes, as and when business costs are incurred.

 Expense reporting software also creates a simple and streamlined process for finance professionals with a simple and intuitive user interface.
 It gives more time for finance teams to properly monitor and manage costs, instead of working on tedious and time-consuming manual processes.

 An integrated solution reduces the risks posed by fragmented and outdated expense data.
 Information is managed centrally - whether it's a small business based in a single office or a large enterprise with employees across the globe.

 A real-time process allows automated policy checks to be made with alerts triggered whenever limits are breached.
 The system will also search for and flag any duplicate claim information.

 A major problem with expense spreadsheets is how difficult it is to access and manipulate information.
 Data is often collated by hand from several different spreadsheets and documents.

-Webexpenses provides integrated reporting tools that provide easy access to all of the detailed and accurate data that’s stored within the system.
-A report which could take hours to collate using a traditional approach can be created in seconds.
+Webexpenses provides integrated reporting tools that provide easy access to all of the detailed and accurate data stored within the system.
+A report that could take hours to collate using a traditional approach can be created in seconds.